-Despite the power of the ask, people in need often fail to solicit valuable help or benefits even when, if they asked, they would likely get them (Gross et al. 1979; Fisher et al. 1982; Nadler 2012).
-In the workplace, similarly, both male and especially female employees are often hesitant to ask for a raise or promotion to which they would have legitimate claims (Babcock and Laschever 2009; Roussile 2022).
-Extant work has discussed a number of factors that inhibit asking (see Jaroszewicz et al. (2024) for a recent survey).
-One of the most commonly cited is shame or embarrassment (Goffman 1963; Tessler and Schwartz 1972; Chandrasekhar et al. 2018), stemming from a fear of revealing that one is ignorant, incompetent, or in need.
-More relevant to the present research is work in psychology arguing that people have a fundamental desire to be accepted and valued by others (Leary 1990; Baumeister and Leary 1995; Leary 2005)-and that they dislike and often deeply fear rejection (Downey and Feldman 1996; Eisenberger 2003; Mac-Donald and Leary 2005; Kross et al. 2007, 2011; Berenson et al. 2009; Romero-Canyas et al. 2010).
+Despite the power of the ask, people in need often fail to solicit valuable help or benefits even when, if they asked, they would likely get them (Gross et al., 1979; Fisher et al., 1982; Nadler, 2012).
+In the workplace, similarly, both male and especially female employees are often hesitant to ask for a raise or promotion to which they would have legitimate claims (Babcock and Laschever, 2009; Roussille, 2024).
+Extant work has discussed a number of factors that inhibit asking (see Jaroszewicz et al., 2024 for a recent survey).
+One of the most commonly cited is shame or embarrassment (Goffman, 1963; Tessler and Schwartz, 1972; Chandrasekhar et al., 2018), stemming from a fear of revealing that one is ignorant, incompetent, or in need.
+More relevant to the present research is work in psychology arguing that people have a fundamental desire to be accepted and valued by others (Leary, 1990; Baumeister and Leary, 1995; Leary, 2005)-and that they dislike and often deeply fear rejection (Downey and Feldman, 1996; Eisenberger, 2003; MacDonald and Leary, 2005; Kross et al., 2007, 2011; Berenson et al., 2009; Romero-Canyas et al., 2010).
 In our model, this fear arises because rejection constitutes a negative signal of how little the (would-be) helper values the person in need, or cares about the relationship.
+This feature also ties the paper to the literatures on self-esteem management (Bénabou and Tirole, 2002, 2011a; Köszegi, 2006; Grossman and van der Weele, 2016; Köszegi et al., 2022; Gottlieb, 2024) and on information avoidance (e.g., Golman et al., 2017; Vu et al., 2023).
+In the "zoo of models of deliberate ignorance" cataloged by Nora Szech and her coauthors (Trimmer et al., 2020), ours is one of belief-based utility.
+When the fear of finding out bad news about one's standing leads to an inefficient failure to ask, it could be overcome by giving people the opportunity to obtain coarse signals (Schweizer and Szech, 2018), or directly providing material incentives to become informed (Serra-Garcia and Szech, 2022).

-This feature, and the resulting information aversion (e.g., Golman et al. 2017, Vu et al. 2023) also ties the paper to the literature on self-esteem management and the preservation of ego utility (Bénabou and Tirole 2002, 2011a; Köszegi 2006; Grossman and van der Weele 2016; Köszegi et al. 2022; Gottlieb 2024).
-Novel insights and results arise in our strategic framework from the two-way interactions between the asking-granting stages of the game and a prior offering stage in which potential helpers concerned about needs going unmet can proactively offer help without waiting for an ask-or not.
-The dynamic aspect of our model and the role of beliefs as direct sources of utility (or "feelings") also relates our work to psychological game theory (Geanakoplos et al. 1989; Battigalli and Dufwenberg 2022), though the relevant beliefs here are about players' types rather rather than their actions.
+Relative to these literatures, novel insights and results arise in our strategic framework from the two-way interactions between the asking-granting stages of the game and a prior offering stage in which potential helpers concerned about needs going unmet can proactively offer help without waiting for an ask-or not.
+The dynamic aspect of our model and the role of beliefs as direct sources of utility (or "feelings") also relates our work to psychological game theory (Geanakoplos et al., 1989; Battigalli and Dufwenberg, 2022), though the relevant beliefs here are about players' types rather than their actions.